ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 }
 ```

 This is the part where things become more tricky.
-We now need to integrate a new resolver with the `AssetPriceChange` type to fetch the history data.
-To fetch the history data we need the `ChangeSpan` and `Symbol` to which the history belongs to.
-We could preserve this information and store it on the execution context.
+To fetch the history data, we now need to integrate a new resolver with the `AssetPriceChange` type.
+To fetch the historical data, we need the `ChangeSpan` and `Symbol` to which the history belongs.
+We could preserve this information and store it in the execution context.

 :::info

-**Hot Chocolate** allows to store three different kinds of execution states in order to customize execution behavior.
+**Hot Chocolate** allows storing three different kinds of execution states to customize execution behavior.

 - Global Execution State
-  The global execution states can be accessed and mutated before the execution begins and after it ended.
+ The global execution states can be accessed and mutated before the execution begins and after it ends.
 It can also be accessed and modified by request- and field-middleware and the resolver itself.

 - Scoped Execution State
  The scoped execution state can be accessed and modified by the request- and field-middleware and also by the resolver.
-Modification to the scoped state are only accessible from the subtree where the change happened.
+Modifications to the scoped state are only accessible from the subtree where the change happened.

 - Local Execution State
  The local execution state can only be accessed and modified within a field resolver pipeline.

 :::

-For our problem at hand we want to push the `keyAndSpan` we create in the `GetChangeAsync` resolver down to our `GetHistoryAsync` we still need to implement. **Hot Chocolate** provides for this a scoped execution state on which we can store data for our subtree.
+For our problem at hand, we want to push the `keyAndSpan` we create in the `GetChangeAsync` resolver down to our `GetHistoryAsync` we still need to implement. **Hot Chocolate** provides for this a scoped execution state on which we can store data for our subtree.

-First head over to the `AssetNode` class and locate the `GetChangeAsync` resolver.
+First, head over to the `AssetNode` class and locate the `GetChangeAsync` resolver.
 Replace the current implementation with the code below.

 ```csharp
 [GraphQLType(typeof(AssetPriceChangeType))]